cockroachdb/docs/v20.1/topology-follower-reads.md

 1. The read request in `us-central` reaches the regional load balancer.
 2. The load balancer routes the request to a gateway node.
 3. The gateway node routes the request to the closest replica for the table.
 In this case, the replica is *not* the leaseholder.
-4. The replica retrieves the results as of at least 48 seconds in the past and returns to the gateway node.
+4. The replica retrieves the results as of the [follower read timestamp](follower-reads.html#experimental-follower-read-timestamp) in the past and returns to the gateway node.
 5. The gateway node returns the results to the client.

 <img src="{{ 'images/v20.1/topology-patterns/topology_follower_reads_reads.png' | relative_url }}" alt="Follower reads topology" style="max-width:100%" />